nikaffa/CS50/README.md

 ## Inheritance (an assignment on Data Structures - Linked List, and recursion)
 Inheritance is a program on C that simulates the inheritance of blood types for each member of a family.
 As known, a person’s blood type is determined by two alleles (i.e., different forms of a gene).
 The child should have two alleles, one from each parent.
 The parents should each have two alleles, one from each of their parents.

 The program creates a family of a specified generation size and assigns blood type alleles to each family member.
 The oldest generation will have alleles assigned randomly to them.

-For example, in the example below, the child in Generation 0 received an O allele from both Generation 1 parents.
+In the example below, the child in Generation 0 received an O allele from both Generation 1 parents.
 The first parent received an A from the first grandparent and a O from the second grandparent.
 Similarly, the second parent received an O and a B from their grandparents.
 ```bash
 ./inheritance
 Generation 0, blood type OO